Nikola Tesla Landmarks

 - William H. Terbo with the ashes of Nikola Tesla at the Tesla Museum, Belgrade, Serbia

-- Displays of Tesla's inventions at the Nikola Tesla Museum, Belgrade, Serbia
+- The dedication ceremony of the Nikola Tesla Museum, Belgrade, Serbia